Madalina088/Aeries_Project/README.md

 Product Risks:
 -	Internet Explorer browser might have performance issues
--	versions of Internet Explorer browser older than 1.5923e have security vulnerabilities (we could mention what vulnerabilities are)
+-	versions of Internet Explorer browser older than 1.5923e have security vulnerabilities
 -	the web page pagination could be impacted when opened on mobile devices
 -	new browser might not be supported
--	stress conditions might impact the web application

 ### 2.2 Test analysis ###